The Satisfiability Threshold for Non-Uniform Random 2-SAT: Snakes and the Second Moment Method

-If $G_{F_A\cap F_B}$ that does not form a cycle, we have to look a bit more closely now, since we cannot guarantee a large enough $t$ to make the expression sufficiently small.
-Instead, we will consider different cases for the central variable in $B$.
-First, we assume that the central variable is a free variable.
-Then, we actually get
+If $j-l=1$ and $G_{F_A\cap F_B}$ does not contain a cycle, we have to look a bit more closely, since we cannot guarantee a large enough $l$ to make the expression sufficiently small.
+Instead, we will consider different cases for mapping the central variable of $B$.
+These cases will result in slightly better bounds than the one in \eq{snake-estimate2}.

-since now we have a second variable that we can choose freely and which appears at least 4 times.
+First, we assume that $B$'s central variable is a free variable, \ie the central variable of $B$ does not appear in \emph{any} shared clauses of $A$ and $B$.
+This means, we can actually choose $B$'s central variable freely and it will appear at least $4$ times in $F_A\cup F_B$.
+In \eq{snake-estimate2} we assumed that each of our free variables only contributed $\sum_{i=1}^n p_i^2$.
+However, in the current case, one of them (the central one) contributes $\sum_{i=1}^n p_i^4$.
+Thus, we can substitute a factor of $(\sum_{i=1}^n p_i^2)\cdot p_1^2$ in \eq{snake-estimate} with $\sum_{i=1}^n p_i^4$ to get